(Last update: December 16, 2011)

 Nesbitt's was the sponsor of an early television show in Los Angeles called "Ricky and the Magic Trolley."
 It was a puppet show that was done circa 1952-1953.
 I remember going to the set with my grandfather when I was 6 or 7 years old along with my two younger sisters.
 We went to do a live TV commercial with a couple of other kids who were the daughters of the Nesbitt ad agency guy.
 It was in the same studio as "Space Patrol," one of my favorite TV shows at the time.
 I was thrilled to sit in the cockpit of the space ship.
 The Ricky puppet show set was raised off the floor so the pupeteers could stand up under it.
 When I stood on a box and looked over the top edge of the set a real snake that was in a little pond on the set popped it's head up out of the water right in front of my face and I fell back off of the box.
 That same night us kids did a live TV commercial for Nesbitt's.
 On cue we were all supposed to take swig of Nesbitt's Orange and then say "uuum good."
 I remember my sister blowing the cue by doing it too early.
 I remember the images from that day vividly.
 Click here to see postcards that were sent to fans who wrote the show.
 Thanks to Gary Frank for sharing these with me.

 In 1957, the "Nesbitt's Orange Special" dragster set 1/4 Mile speed Record of 9.445 seconds (159.02 mph).
 It is believed that this was the first "commercially sponsored" dragster.

-Click on the player below to listen to the song:
+Click on the link below to listen to the song: